 The infinitive in the future tense works in the same way as infinitives with a modal verb.
 In this tense, you use the helping verb werden (to become) along with an infinitive.

 Remember that Germans often just express the future in present tense, using indicative words like morgen (tomorrow) or später (later) to show that they’re talking about the future.
-But it’s still important to know how to construct the future in German, because chances are you’ll run across it at some point.
+But it’s still important to know how to use the infinitive in the future tense, because chances are you’ll run across it at some point:

 4. Infinitive in Zu and Um/Zu Sentences

-Um/Zu sentences are sentences with multiple clauses where you express that you’re doing something in order to have a desired effect.
-The second action, the desired effect, appears in the sentence as an infinitive.
+Um or Zu sentences are sentences with multiple clauses where you express that you’re doing something in order to have a desired effect.
+The second action, the desired effect, appears in the sentence as an infinitive: